 A research ethics protocol has to become a part of the publication itself and be listed in the paper as data protocol now is.

 ▸ Data quality and relevance.
 Some data aren’t worth being collected!
 Poorly designed studies often have no value other than recording ephemeral or ill-defined data points that are destined to be forgotten or dismissed as soon as they are recorded.
 The goal should be to maximize the relevance and the quality of data.
 We need to find ways to work globally in a collaborative manner, following peer-reviewed standards and protocols so as to optimize the usefulness of the data and maximize its reusability.

-▸ Open access yet protected data.
-Our data should be shared globally for optimal usage and education purpose.
+▸ Open access, yet protected data.
+Our data should be shared globally for optimal usage and educational purposes.
 However, records also need protection so as to not provide information to the illegal wildlife trade [AJ17].

 ▸ Critical conditions of species populations or habitats also need timely reporting to expert authorities.